- Search The Registry

 Chuck Stone was born on this date in 1924.
-He was a Black newspaper editor, columnist, and professor of journalism, and activist.
+He was a Black newspaper editor, columnist, professor of journalism, and activist.

 Charles Sumner Stone was from St. Louis, Missouri.
-His father was business manager for Annie Malone's Poro College, and his mother, Madeline M. Chafin Stone, was the payroll officer for the Hartford Board of Education.
-Raised in Hartford, Connecticut, Stone attended Arsenal Elementary School and Bernard Junior High School, and he graduated with honors from Hartford Public High School as "class prophet" in 1942.
+His father was the business manager for Annie Malone's Poro College, and his mother, Madeline M. Chafin Stone, was the payroll officer for the Hartford Board of Education.
+Raised in Hartford, Connecticut, Stone attended Arsenal Elementary School and Bernard Junior High School, and he graduated with honors from Hartford Public High School as a "class prophet" in 1942.

-Drafted in 1943, Stone was a former Tuskegee Airman commissioned as a navigator in the U.S. Army Air Corps.
+In 1943, Stone was a Tuskegee Airman commissioned as a U.S. Army Air Corps.
 Leaving the army in 1945, Stone earned his A.B. degree from Wesleyan University in 1948 and his M.A. in sociology from the University of Chicago in 1951.
 As an editor at Harlem's New York Age, the Baltimore Afro-American, and the Chicago Daily Defender, he was strongly associated with the Civil Rights and Black Power movements.
-He also served three years as a special assistant and speechwriter for Rep. Adam Clayton Powell, Jr., while Powell chaired the House Education and Labor Committee.
+He served three years as a special assistant and speechwriter for Rep. Adam Clayton Powell, Jr., while Powell chaired the House Education and Labor Committee.

-A journalist for more than 25 years, Stone has written more than 4,000 newspaper columns, magazine stories, and scholarly essays.
+A journalist for more than 25 years, Stone has written over 4,000 newspaper columns, magazine stories, and scholarly essays.
 He is the author of three books, "Tell It Like It Is" (1968), "Black Political Power in America" (1968), and a novel, "King Strut" (1970).
 He was the first president of the National Association of Black Journalists (NABJ, 1975-1977).
 From 1972-1991, Stone was a columnist for The Philadelphia Daily News.

 As a political columnist and senior editor, his ongoing public battles with Mayors Frank Rizzo and Wilson Goode and with U.S. Rep. Bill Gray made Stone the best-known journalist in Philadelphia.
 He was an iconoclastic, controversial, exciting urban newsman in the mode of Studs Terkel, Jimmy Breslin, and Mike Royko.
 Because of his reputation for integrity, he became a trusted middleman between Philadelphia police and murder suspects, more than 75 of whom "surrendered" to Stone rather than to the authorities.